Mesoscopic Bayesian Inference by Solvable Models: Bayesian Inference with Linear Models

 \section{Bayesian Inference with Linear Models}

-In this section, we will discuss Bayesian inference using linear models as solvable models.
-First, to prepare for advancing the logic of Bayesian inference in linear models, we will explain the mean squared error (MSE) associated with linear models.
-Subsequently, we will demonstrate the derivation of the Bayesian posterior probability, which enables model parameter estimation, and the Bayesian free energy, which facilitates model selection.
+In this section, we will demonstrate how the probability distribution of Bayesian free energy for finite data size in linear models can be described using a small number of variables within the basic framework of Bayesian inference.
+To advance the logic of Bayesian inference in linear models, we will first explain the mean squared error (MSE) associated with these models.
+Subsequently, we will derive the Bayesian posterior probability, enabling model parameter estimation, and the Bayesian free energy, which facilitates model selection.